openstack-archive/kolla-kubernetes/doc/source/mariadb-guide.rst

 MariaDB is configured to store it's database on the host at ``/var/lib/mysql``.
 If there's contents from previous runs located there, the bootstrap will fail.

-Until `patch 320744 <https://review.openstack.org/#/c/320744/>`_ is merged,
-you will need to build your own MariaDB container.